Meet the Mayor

 As a young entrepreneur, Martin started his current business, Weston Support Services LTD, at the age of 17.
 Today, his company employs over 150 staff members.
 Additionally, he is the co-owner of Fruit Pick Smoothies, a fresh fruit smoothie wagon.

-Martin is deeply committed to community service.
+Cllr Williams is deeply committed to community service.
 He serves as vice chair school governor at Worlebury, chairman of Worle Junior Football Club, operations director at Weston Carnival, and trustee of Weston Lions Club.

 Martin became a councillor in 2016 and served as deputy Mayor from 2018 to 2019.
 He re-joined the council in 2023.
 Passionate about the seafront, he enjoys walking it every morning, appreciating the ever-changing views.